Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Comparison Based Step-size Adaptive Randomized Search ( )

 \subsection{Invariance Properties}

 Invariance is an important principle in science in general and in optimization.
-Invariance generalizes properties that are true on a single function to a whole class of functions.
-Some invariances are taken for granted in optimization like translation invariance while others are less common or less recognized.
+When an invariance property holds, convergence results that are true on a \emph{single} function generalize to a \emph{whole class} of functions.
+Some invariances are taken for granted in optimization, like translation invariance, while others are less common or less recognized.
 In the sequel we start by formalizing that \acprs\ are invariant to strictly monotonic transformations of $f$.
 We focus then in Section~\ref{sec:ISS} on invariance in search space and formalize translation invariance and scale invariance.
-We also derive sufficient conditions for a \acprs\ to be translation and scale invariant.
+We also derive sufficient conditions for a \acprs\ to be translation and scale-invariant.